 Various other plants grow on these rocks, including several begonia species, a yellow orchid, Spathoglottis ixioides, and a yellow violet, Viola wallichiana.
 About 20 species of violet are found in the Himalaya, most of them very similar.
 However, only a few species have yellow flowers.
 Here and there, a type of creeping wintergreen, Gaultheria trichophylla, forms dense mats, covering the rocks.
 When fruiting, this species is easily identified by its bright blue, almost luminous, edible berries.

 Many other herbs grow along the trail, such as an aster, Aster albescens, with pale violet or whitish flowers, a red knotweed, Polygonum amplexicaule, and Roscoea purpurea, Cautleya spicata, and various Hedychium species, all belonging to the ginger family.
-A strawberry species, Fragaria daltoniana, is easily identified by its berries, which are up to 3 centimetres long.
+A strawberry species, Fragaria daltoniana, is easily identified by its berries, which are up to 3 cm long.
 Unfortunately, they have a rather insipid taste.

 Birdlife in these forests is rich, including numerous warblers, flycatchers, and timaliids, but in the rainy season they are remarkably silent, and you don’t notice them much.
 Their breeding season is over, and adult birds are busy building up fat deposits for the coming winter, while their fledged young learn from them.

-Numerous other plants grow in the kharkas, such as a 2-metre-high umbellifer, Pleurospermum benthamii, two louseworts with red flowers, Pedicularis megalantha and P. siphonata, a blue lily, Lilium nanum, two yellow composites, Senecio diversifolius and Ligularia fischeri, a bright blue pea flower, Parochetus communis, and a milk parsley, Selinum wallichianum.
+Numerous other plants grow in the kharkas, such as a 2-metre-tall umbellifer, Pleurospermum benthamii, two louseworts with red flowers, Pedicularis megalantha and P. siphonata, a blue lily, Lilium nanum, two yellow composites, Senecio diversifolius and Ligularia fischeri, a bright blue pea flower, Parochetus communis, and a milk parsley, Selinum wallichianum.

-Around 3,500 metres, the forest is far more open, mainly consisting of scattered junipers (Juniperus).
+Around 3,500 m, the forest is far more open, mainly consisting of scattered junipers (Juniperus).
 On the north side of the river, they soon vanish, giving way to grazing grounds and fields, in which leaf mustard (Brassica juncea), highland barley, and various vegetables are cultivated.
 The area south of the river, however, is uninhabited, and the slopes are covered in thousands of Himalayan birches, their branches often draped with flowing old man’s beard lichens (Usnea).

 Birdlife is sparse in this area, mostly comprising passerines, such as rufous-breasted accentor (Prunella strophiata), beautiful rosefinch (Carpodacus pulcherrimus), and blue-fronted redstart (Phoenicurus frontalis).